BradleyCodeU/bradleycodeu.github.io/_wd/p5js/midterm.md

   - Use 2 different background colors in the table
   - Use two different size headings at the top.
 Costume names are also a kind of heading.
   - Make sure that text is aligned as in the example shown above
-  - Lists must match the example above
   - [Download this ghost image](/wd\p5js\ghost.jpg)
   - [Download this dinosaur image](/wd\p5js\dinosaur.jpg)
+  - Lists must match the example above
-  - Include THREE different costumes and data to match (add a 3rd costume, your choice of costume)
+  - Add a 3rd costume, your choice of costume

 Show me when you are finished!